dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/interface/dlr-scansettings.md

 ### intervalTime?: *number*

   > Scan interval used to allow the library to release the CPU periodically.
-Measured in ms.
+Measured in ms. Must be a positive value ( > 0 ).

 ### duplicateForgetTime?: *number*